Traffic penalty fee

 Increased traffic penalty fee

-If the driver is guilty of several traffic offences at the same time (such as speeding and not wearing a seatbelt), one traffic penalty fee is issued for the offences.
-The amount of the traffic penalty fee is determined so that the traffic penalty fee issued for the most serious offence is increased by EUR 40.
+If the driver is guilty of two or more traffic offences at the same time, one traffic penalty fee is issued for them all.
+The amount of the traffic penalty fee is determined so that the traffic penalty fee issued for the most serious offence, that is the most severe traffic penalty fee, is increased by EUR 40.

 For example, a traffic penalty fee of EUR 70 is issued for driving without wearing a seatbelt.
+Using a mobile phone during driving so that you hold it in your hand can lead to a traffic penalty fee of EUR 100.
 If you drive 59 km/h in an area where the speed limit is 40 km/h, you will be issued a traffic penalty fee of EUR 200.
-If you are found guilty of both the offences at the same time, you will be issued a traffic penalty fee of EUR 200, plus an increase of EUR 40.
-Thus the total sum you have to pay is EUR 240.
+Out of these three offences, the severest traffic penalty fee would be issued for speeding.
+If you are found guilty of all three offences at the same time, you will be issued a traffic penalty fee of EUR 200, plus an increase of EUR 40.
+Thus, the total sum you will have to pay is EUR 240.

 Traffic penalty fees and driving bans

-Traffic penalty fees issued for the most minor traffic offences do not affect your right to drive.
-If you receive a traffic penalty fee decision for an offence that someone else has committed using your car, you can directly transfer it to the actual driver for payment.
-There is no need to submit an appeal.
+Traffic penalty fees issued for the pettiest traffic offences do not affect your right to drive.
+If you receive a traffic penalty fee decision for an offence that someone else has committed using your car, you can just give it to the actual driver for payment without requesting an administrative review of the decision.

-Traffic offences not affecting your right to drive include:
+Traffic offences detected in automatic traffic surveillance that do not affect your right to drive include

 - exceeding the speed limit by no more than 10 km/h in an area where the speed limit is 20–60 km/h